Two major U.S. airlines are offering refunds to passengers worried about the Zika virus outbreak in many tropical countries.

 — In the Caribbean: Barbados, Guadeloupe, Haiti, Martinique, St. Martin and Puerto Rico.

-— In other parts of the world, Cape Verde, off the coast of western Africa, and Samoa in the South Pacific.
+— And Cape Verde, off the coast of western Africa, and Samoa in the South Pacific.